 The objective of giving broad essay topics is to evaluate the candidates on their ability to think logically and coherently.
-The idea is not knowledge appraisal, which is done in the other sections of XAT, but to assess your ability to express yourself effectively.
-The parameters on which your essay is evaluated are given below:
+The idea is not knowledge appraisal, as in the other sections of XAT, but to assess your ability to express yourself effectively.
+The evaluation parameters for your essay are as follows:

-Now that you are acquainted with the evaluation criteria for the XAT essay, you can now devise a sound preparation strategy.
+Now that you know the evaluation criteria for the XAT essay, you can now devise a sound preparation strategy.
 Since you have to write only 200 words, there is little room for beating around the bush.
 Follow a classical Introduction-Body-Conclusion Structure.
 In the introduction, take a broad view, which gives the examiner an impression of your understanding of the topic.

-Reading of newspapers and articles by reputed writers/ journalists is also recommended, as it will aid you in forming an independent opinion on current issues of national and international importance.
+Experts recommend that XAT takers should develop a habit of reading newspapers and articles by reputed writers/ journalists.
+This aids in forming an independent opinion on current issues of national and international importance.
 It will in turn help you suggest new solutions and ideas, which are sure to make your essay stand out and fetch more marks.

 You must understand that examiners are evaluating future managers.
 In managerial positions, you will be interacting with people from all walks of life.
 Thus, any prejudices or biases exhibited in the essay will display an inability on your part to deal with problems rationally and logically.
-Thus, it is advised that you maintain a balanced point of view in the essay, which takes into account maximum possible angles on an issue.
+Thus, you must maintain a balanced point of view in the essay, which takes into account the maximum possible angles on an issue.

-Last but not the least, lots and lots of practice is the only way to go if you want to score well in the XAT essay.
-Pick up topics from a wide variety of areas and practice writing an essay in 20 minutes.
+Last but not least, lots and lots of practice is the only way to go if you want to score well in the XAT essay.
+Pick up topics from a wide variety of areas and practice writing an essay in 15-20 minutes.
 Make sure that you adhere to the word limit.
-Also, get the essay evaluated from an experienced teacher on a regular basis.
+Also, get the essay evaluation by an experienced teacher on a regular basis.